fiction and poetry

 My writing has been recognized with a CBC Literary Award, the Dayne Ogilvie Award from the Writers Trust of Canada for LGBTQ2S+ emerging writers, and a Gold National Magazine Award.
 My short stories have been published in many literary journals in Canada, the US and the UK including Catapult, The Malahat Review, Brick, The Fiddlehead and Isele, and have been included in The Journey Prize anthology (Penguin/Random House), Best Canadian Stories (Biblioasis), and Granta‘s first spotlight issue on contemporary Canadian fiction.
 My stories have been nominated for the Pushcart Prize and National Magazine Awards for fiction.

-I’m particularly proud that my writing has been taught at many universities and colleges including Emily Carr, UBC, OISE, UVic, UFV, Kwantlen and Capilano.
-My books have been reviewed in publications such as The Globe and Mail, The Toronto Star, The National Post, Xtra West, Canadian Literature, and Autostraddle and featured on CBC’s North by Northwest program.
+I’m particularly proud that my writing has been taught at many universities and colleges including Emily Carr, University of British Columbia, OISE, University of Victoria, University of the Fraser Valley, Kwantlen University and Capilano University.
+My books have been reviewed in publications such as The Globe and Mail, The Toronto Star, The National Post, Xtra West, Canadian Literature, and Autostraddle and featured on CBC radio’s North by Northwest program.
 I have taught fiction as a guest faculty at the Banff Centre for the Arts.

 I’m a proud member of the Writers Union of Canada.
 I am a Queer writer of English and Eastern European Ashkenazi Jewish heritage.